 College-Conservatory of Music, University of Cincinnati

-DMA Thesis: "Third-Stream Music for Band: An Examination of Jazz Influences in Five
+Thesis: "Third-Stream Music for Band: An Examination of Jazz Influences in Five

 Selected Compositions for Winds and Percussion"

 The Florida State University